-Jorge Coelho has a degree in Tourism by the Polytechnic Institute of Viana do their significance in local tourism development as a Masters student in Innovative Tourism research and has developed studies about local planning, dark tourism and religious tourism.
+Jorge Coelho has a degree in Tourism by the Polytechnic Institute of Viana do Castelo, Portugal, and is developing his Master thesis on public and private partnerships and their significance in local tourism development as a Masters student in Innovative Tourism Development, at the Institute previously mentioned.
+He has also special interest in tourism research and has developed studies about local planning, dark tourism and religious tourism.
+Professionally, he works on planning, management and consultancy in tourism.